cdjq/DFRobot_GR10_30/python/README.md

   def en_gestures(self, gestures):
     '''!
-      @brief Set the gestures that can be recognized by the module and trigger interrupt
+      @brief Set what gestures the module can recognize to trigger interrupt
       @param gestures Set the gesture to be enabled
       @n     GESTURE_UP
       @n     GESTURE_DOWN